-There's tremendous implications here for our consideration.
+There are tremendous implications here for our consideration.

 1. How you view yourself will determine how you live.
 If you're thinking, "I'm just an average teenager who wants to be accepted and fit in," then you will.
 If it's, "I'm a middle class American and I deserve to enjoy the good life," then that's how you'll live.
-But if you're thinking, "I'm a follower of Jesus who loved me and gave His life for me, and the least I can do is to give my all for Him," then you will.
+But if you're thinking, "I'm a follower of the One who loved me and gave His life for me, and the least I can do is to give my all for Him," then you will.

 Quite frankly...

 2. If you think you belong to this world, then you'll do what the world does.
 You'll live for what you can see and wonder why in the world anyone would ever leave the palace.
-But, as John Calvin so rightly assessed, "Anything that we cannot obtain without offending God is to be avoided like deadly poison."
-[7]
+But, as John Calvin so rightly assessed, "Anything that we cannot obtain without offending God is to be avoided like deadly poison."7

-By the way, Joseph didn't deny himself the palace, did he?
+You say, "Well, Joseph didn't deny himself the palace, did he?
 When Pharaoh gave him the opportunity to serve as Egypt's prime minister, Joseph accepted it.
-So why did Joseph accept the position while Moses declined it?
-Please realize they made their choices for the same reason.
+So why did Joseph accept the position while Moses declined it?"

+They truth is, both men made their choices for the same reason.
 They both did what they did because they both saw what others could not see, namely an opportunity God placed before them.
 Joseph accepted the throne and Moses refused it because they both were seeking the most God-honoring option before them.
-Neither was motivated by self-seeking purposes.
+Neither was motivated by short-sighted pursuits.
 That's not why Joseph lived in the palace.
 His aim was to serve God's people and that was the place he could best do so.
 And that's why Moses left the palace, so he could best serve God's people.

-My friend, if you are loving the Lord as you ought, you will constantly be looking for ways to identify with and serve His people.
-Like Moses, you will value the people of God over a palace.
+My friends, if we are loving the Lord as we ought, we will constantly be looking for ways to identify with and serve His people.
+Like Moses, we will value the people of God over a palace.